How to get residency in Ecuador

 In addition to facilitating immigration.
 The new law will serve as a framework to recognize the rights of Ecuadorians living abroad, promote integration and entrepreneurship programs, and provide economic and fiscal incentives for their return.

 Its experience with outward migration may be one of the factors for its inclusive immigration policies.
 They understand the phenomenon.
 In spite of the exodus, the population has been growing thanks to the reception of Peruvian, Colombian and Venezuelan citizens.

 These policies have culminated in the new Human Mobility law.
 The first three principles of the law are premonitory:

-It recognizes the right to exercise universal citizenship, which implies the protection of the State to the mobilization of an individual with the intention to remain in the place of destination in a temporary or definitive manner.
+It recognizes the right to exercise universal citizenship, which implies the protection of the State to the mobility of an individual with the intention to remain in the place of destination in a temporary or definitive manner.

 Immigrate to Ecuador, Residency, Citizenship & Visas

 Residence Visa in Ecuador